dubo-dubon-duponey/qt-dubo-platipus/README.md

 - media keys support
 - apple remote support
 - Lion fullscreen (fallback on regular if not available)
-- some QT4/QT5 migration quirks
+- some QT version migration quirks
-- zeroconf support
 - power management support

 All: